Madfarm/firstDotnetApi/notes.md

 .SingleOrDefault() returns the only element in a sequence or a default value if the sequence is empty
 - throws an exception if there is more than one element in the sequence

+## Controllers
+first import the Mvc namespace, using Microsoft.AspNetCore.Mvc;

+then create a namespace, following naming conventions
+ex: namespace Catalog.Controllers

+then a class for each controller and this class will implement the ControllerBase interface from the Mvc namespace
+ex: public class BookController : ControllerBase